Medical services are not available in Connecticut. Visit the local Connecticut websites to view a list of services offered.

 This includes 24-hour elderly home care or hospice and palliative care.

+A hospice care plan coordinates family caregivers as well as medical professionals and other support services to ensure someone receives the best possible end-of-life care.
 The philosophy behind hospice care is for a pain-free and dignified death surrounded by a compassionate care team when someone is facing a life-limiting illness or injury.
 Hospice care might take place in someone’s home or at a hospice facility.
-It is covered by Medicare, Medicaid, most private insurance plans, HMOs and other managed care organizations.
+It is covered by Medicare, Medicaid, most private insurance plans, HMOs, and other managed care organizations.
 Palliative care is similar in philosophy to hospice care, but is for people who might still be in treatment for their illness.

 Whether it is hospice or palliative care, there are many issues to consider ahead of time.

-When making such plans, it is not just between a patient and their doctor or a single caregiver, but rather a team that involves families and specialists as well as the patient.
+When making hospice care plans, it is not just between a patient and their doctor or a single caregiver, but rather a team that involves families and specialists as well as the patient.

 “One of the most frequent things hospice professionals hear from the patients and families they serve is, ‘Why didn't we begin hospice care earlier?’”
 Radulovic said.
 “People often wait too long before starting hospice and when they begin care, they discover the vast array of services offered.”

-Waiting too long to make plans – which is really communicating about one’s wishes – can make an already difficult time more stressful.
+Waiting too long to make plans that communicate one’s wishes can make an already difficult time more stressful.

 Logically, it makes sense to discuss palliative care and hospice care when one is diagnosed with a serious illness.
 Yet, just like advanced directives, funeral arrangements, and other issues surrounding mortality, it is wise for people to share their desires with loved ones at any time.